 Towing – why we use towing at Southwest Airsports in order to train pilots.
 It is all about safety.

 Towing high – Tips on the high tow (AGL > 2,000')

 Towing safety – Southwest Airsports has developed a radio controlled device call the HyperCut which can instantly end a tow by disconnecting the pilot from the towline and the drogue parachute.

 Training with Russell Ogden – He discusses everything paragliding.
 Mastering wingovers with only weight shift is one of the best things to do.

 Traveling to Mexico – Helpful tips and advice for pilots (or other sport tourists) entering Mexico in a vehicle with gear.
-On the other hand, if you want trouble while traveling in Mexico, check this out.
+On the other hand, if you want trouble while traveling in Mexico and most other Latin countries, check this out.

 *Videos of paragliders launching, flying, and landing.
 It includes some accidents that should be studied.

 Violations by pilots – see "FAR 103 rule violations" above